Auckland Prison

 Auckland Prison (original name Paremoremo Prison, colloquially Pare, pronounced "Par-re") is a prison facility consisting from minimum security to maximum security units based in Paremoremo, Auckland, New Zealand.
 The units are separated but located close together in a rural area.

 The prison contains 4 of New Zealand's only specialist maximum-security units, housing some of the most severe criminals in the country.
 Its old names of 'Paremoremo' and 'Pare' are still well-known and used throughout New Zealand.

 The land was bought for the prison in 1962 and after the 1965 Mt Eden prison riots construction was expedited, with the prison officially opening in March 1969.

 Organisation

 Facilities

-Auckland Prison has beds for 680 prisoners.
+Auckland Prison has a capacity of 681 prisoners, however there are currently proposals to increase the capacity of the prison to 1,220.
 It includes the high security West division, built in 1981 to relieve crowding at other institutions, particularly at Mount Eden Prison; a minimum/low/low-medium security work and pre-release unit called Te Mahinga; and a 60-bed special treatment unit for child sex offenders, called Te Piriti.

 Within the maximum security units, conditions in it are very restrictive, and there are minimum three prison officers per inmate of the unit.